PolishSymfonyCommunity/Symfony2MockerExtension/doc/index.rst

              And CRM API is available
              And I submit the contact us form
             Then the contact request should be sent to the CRM

+You probably wouldn't like your CRM API to be hit every time scenarios are run.
+One way of solving this issue is to mock the service and only verify if it was called:

     .. code-block:: php